musette-service/frontend/README.md

     <!-- <script type="module" src="sauce/App.js"></script> -->

 Once these changes are made, musette-client will use a minified bundle of all the individual ES6 modules stored in the `sauce/` directory.

+## Installing
+If desired, the client files can be installed in a system directory.
+This is generally only done if the [server](https://github.com/kettek/musette-server) is also being installed.
+On *nix, this is most easily done by using the GNU Makefile in the scripts directory.
+To install, first build the client with `make -f scripts/Makefile`, and then issue `make -f scripts/Makefile install`.
+This will, if $PREFIX is not provided as an environment variable, install to `/usr/local/share/musette/client`.

+Uninstallation can be done by issuing `make -f scripts/Makefile uninstall`.